ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/previews/stewart-blood-red-roses-giveaway.markdown

 disable-form: false
 is_promoted: false
 has_entry_page: true
-title: "Win Rod Stewart Blood Red Roses!"
+title: "Win Rod Stewart Blood Red Roses CD!"
 competition-description: "<p>We have in our hands the deeply personal collection of\
-  \ recently-written Stewart originals, with the added bonus of three superb new covers.\
+  \ recently-written Stewart originals, with the added bonus of three superb new covers:\
-  \ Blood Red Roses is a great bunch of songs presented, with a winning flourish,\
+  \ Blood Red Roses CD, a great bunch of songs presented, with a winning flourish,\
   \ in Stewart’s unmistakable style.</a> \r\n<p>Are you Rod’s biggest fan?
 Click below\
   \ for a chance to win!</p>"
-hero-header: "Win Rod Stewart Blood Red Roses!"
+hero-header: "Win Rod Stewart Blood Red Roses CD!"
 terms-confirmation: "N/A"
 banner-img: "https://assets.expresslyapp.com/asset-2141f28d-037f-4e39-8fe8-c2ce17876a13.jpg"
 logo-left-href: "aaa.nme.com"